x-Felix/sync-docker/README.md

 * modify sync.conf for all the preferences change
 * Please refer to the sample sync.conf configuration file. https://help.resilio.com/hc/en-us/articles/206178884-Running-Sync-in-configuration-mode
-* If you have SSL certificate, you can force the Sync webui to https
+* If you have SSL certificate, you can force the Sync webui to https.
+Or you can use Resilio self-issued certificate.